acevezl/callengethree/README.md

 ```
 10. At this point we have a randomly-generated* password on _**password**_ with a length of: _**passwordSize**_.

+A quick word about Math.random()
  > *Math.random() **does not** generate a true random number, it is a PNRG (pseudo-random number generator).
-We _could_ use the **Crypto.getRandomValues()** whichi is a HRNG (hardware random number generator) which incorporates real-world dat points, but for the purposes of this specific tool a PNRG is perfectly sufficient.
-Not to mention that... philosophically speaking... is randomness real?
+We _could_ use the **Crypto.getRandomValues()** which is a HRNG (hardware random number generator) and it incorporates real-world data points ([read more about this topic here](https://medium.com/@amy.cen/how-random-is-math-random-4bc195d74498) ), but for the purposes of this specific tool a PRNG is perfectly sufficient.
+Not to mention that... philosophically speaking... is randomness truly real?

-**Anyway, I've digressed here...** At this point, due to the "Random" nature of the script above, we may or may not have hit all the additional characters selected by the user.
-This is because there's a much larger chace to get a letter than a number or a special character (in fact, it is twice as likely that each character of the password will be a letter instead of a number o a special character).
+**Anyway, I've digressed here...** At this point, due to the "Random" nature of our script, we may or may not have hit all the additional characters selected by the user.
+This is because there's a much larger chace to get a letter than a number or a special character (in fact, it is twice as likely that each character of the password will be a letter instead of a number or a special character).

 In order to ensure the generated password complies with the criteria entered by the user, we'll need to add at least one character of each of the selected inputs into a random location in the string: